-DTCC is owned by the financial institutions that are participants of its registered clearing agency subsidiaries.
-DTCC's governance arrangements-and those of its trade repository subsidiaries-are designed to promote the safety and efficiency of the market, support the stability of the broader financial system, and promote the objectives of its participants.
+financial system, and promote the objectives of its participants.
 DDRS' governance arrangements are more fully described in response to Principle 2 (Governance) below.

-DTCC's direct and indirect subsidiaries that are relevant to the derivatives business of DTCC are shown in the following chart4:
+DTCC's direct and indirect subsidiaries that are relevant to the derivatives business of DTCC are shown in the following chart: